National Cytotechnology Day 2023 Design Contest

 - Bake cookies decorated as various types of cells and share with colleagues

 - Create and play games like Cytojeopardy with your staff - it's both fun and educational

 The ASCT would like to share how labs celebrate NCD.
 Please send us photos, ideas and articles on how you celebrated NCD this year to email@example.com.
-Your lab will be featured in the next issue of The Voice.
+Your lab will be featured on ASCT's social media.